 Business owners often put their valuable company assets at risk without realizing it.
 All it takes is a little research to determine how much coverage makes sense for your company’s size, assets and risk.
-An independent agent in the Trusted Choice network can help you evaluate your needs.
+An independent agent in our network can help you evaluate your needs.

 Here are some of the most serious risks you face if you don’t have adequate commercial auto liability:

 - Your business may be breaking the law.
 Your state has minimum requirements for commercial vehicle liability insurance.
 Be sure to get the mandatory coverage in place.
 If you rely on a personal vehicle policy when driving a limo, taxi, bus or commercial truck, there is a good chance you are breaking state law.

 - Your business investments may be at risk.
 If you are like most business owners, you have made a significant investment in your commercial vehicles.
 It may seriously impact your company’s bottom line if you have to find the cash to pay for damages or replacement of a vehicle.
 Minimal commercial auto insurance liability coverage may only cover a portion of the costs following an accident.
 In the event of a serious claim or lawsuit, your company may need to pay a significant amount out of pocket for restitution.